tecknosap/secure-azure-oidc-login/README.md

      - Optionally verify access with Azure CLI

 5. **Test and Validate**
-   - Push the workflow to GitHub and confirm it triggers
+   - Commit and push the workflow to GitHub
+   - Confirm it triggers on the target branch
    - Validate that Azure CLI commands execute successfully without secrets

 ---